|Historic area of significance||UK|

 - The Carriage Foundation

 Craftspeople currently known

-- Mike Rowland & Son, Colyton, Devon.
-Three coach builders including one journeyman.
+- Mike Rowland & Son, Colyton, Devon – two coachbuilders and one trainee, Sam Phillips.

 - Crofords Coachbuilders, Ashford, Kent.